mediasuitenz/cloud-storage/README.md

 # cloud-storage

 Upload and download files from various providers.
-The goal of this module is provide a simple file upload and download abstraction allowing for the possibility of switching out the provider at any time without breaking existing code.
+The goal of this module is to provide a simple file upload and download abstraction allowing for the possibility of switching out the provider at any time without breaking existing code.